WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 \columnbreak

 #### Spellbook
+*1st-level mage feature*
+___
+<div style='margin-top:-6px'></div>

-At 1st level, you have a spellbook containing six 1st-level mage spells of your choice.
+You have a spellbook containing six 1st-level mage spells of your choice.
 Your spellbook does not contain your known cantrips.
-<div style='margin-top:-2px;'></div>

 #### Preparing and Casting Spells
 The Mage table shows how many spell slots you have to cast your spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
 You regain expended spell slots when you finish a long rest.

 You prepare the list of mage spells that are available for you to cast.
 To do so, choose a number of mage spells from your spellbook equal to your Intelligence modifier + your mage level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

-For example. if you're a 3rd-level mage, you have four <br> 1st-level and two 2nd-level spell slots.
+For example. if you're a 3rd-level mage, you have four <br/> 1st-level and two 2nd-level spell slots.
 With an Intelligence of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination, chosen from your spellbook.
 If you prepare the 1st-level spell magic missile, you can cast it using a 1st-level or a 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared.

 You can change your list of prepared spells when you finish a long rest.
 Preparing a new list of mage spells requires time spent studying your spellbook and memori-zing the incantations and gestures you must make to cast the spell: 1 minute per spell level for each spell on your list.
 <div style='margin-top:-2px;'></div>